CoolDotty/the-big-bamboozle/assets/README.txt

 Pro Tips:
 1. Click View and check "Unchanged Files"
-2. Right click the on the column labels in the file view and click "Lock" to show locked files
+2. Right click the on the column labels in the file view and change the setup to:
+    2b.
+Lock, Name, Revision, Local State, Remote State, Last Author, Last Changed 3b.
+You can also drag the columns to re-order them

+Have fun!!
+Hit update, lock the files you need, and unlock / commit them when you're done!